irfansofyana/telegram-openai-bot/README.md

 This README provides setup instructions for creating a Telegram Bot using Typescript, OpenAI API and Replit.
 Using these technologies, you can create a bot that can respond to user commands and execute functions programmed into the code.

 ## Prerequisites
-Before starting this project, make sure you have the following installed:
+Before starting this project, make sure you have the following ready:
-* Node.js and npm (https://nodejs.org/en/)
 * Telegram Desktop (https://desktop.telegram.org/)
 * OpenAI API account (https://openai.com/)
 * Replit account (https://repl.it/)